DawoudTormos/SE-web-scraper-linkedin/README.md

-A linked Scarper that saves to json files.
+A linkedin Scarper that saves to json files.

 Notes:
  - I dealt with signing in with a simple GUI.
 The app is a node.js express.js server.